-This month, the National Parkinson Foundation launched its second major smartphone app, Parkinson’s Central.
+This month, the Parkinson's Foundation launched its second major smartphone app, Parkinson’s Central.
 In 2011, the NPF developed and released the first ever Parkinson’s app for docs, the Parkinson’s Toolkit.
 The instant success and popularity of these smartphone-based apps has proven that Parkinson’s disease has shifted into the technological generation, where patients and families expect information to be instantly available, literally in the palm of their hand.
 In this month’s What’s Hot column, I will discuss these two Parkinson’s disease apps, and also address the challenges of reaching everyone suffering from this disease, on a worldwide scale.

 In October 2011, the NPF announced the much anticipated first major smartphone app in the Parkinson’s disease field.
 The app’s vision was to aid doctors at the bedside to diagnose and treat Parkinson’s disease.
 One of the problems that this initial app addressed was that most primary care and other doctors manage only a handful of patients with Parkinson’s disease.
 The app included modules on the symptoms, diagnosis, treatment, planning for the future, and billing.
 Peter Schmidt, PhD, NPF’s CIO and vice president of programs, pointed out that there are three key ways that physicians consume information, and he and his team addressed all of these in the Parkinson’s Toolkit.
 “First, physicians can use the app to help them plan what to cover before a patient visit.
 Second, during the visit, the app addresses diagnosis, emerging issues, and medications.
 Third, the app provides all the detailed information you may need following a visit.”